OPERATIONal TEAMS

 Age: 18+

-• About: How would you like to join the staff team to be the face of New Wine to thousands of people throughout the event?
+About: You will be joining with the staff team to be the face of New Wine to thousands of people throughout the festival.
+The Info point will be open daily between 8am - 6pm and the team will work in shifts throughout this time.
 We’re looking for friendly, energetic team members who can:

 • Be polite under pressure and good at on-the-spot problem-solving.

-• Answer a wide variety of queries about the site and the event’s programme.
+• Answer a wide variety of queries about the site and the festival’s programme.

 • DBS required